 The atmosphere is one of recovery and renewed ambition.
 Students benefit from the "Archway Curriculum", a framework designed to standardise high expectations across the trust's schools.
 While the school is large, the house system aims to provide a smaller sense of belonging, fostering friendly competition in sports and charity events.

-Performance data from 2024 reflects a school in the midst of an improvement journey.
-At GCSE, the school ranks 2,787th in England (FindMySchool ranking) and 37th in Nottingham, placing outcomes in the national lower band (bottom 40% of schools in England).
+Performance data from the 2025 dataset reflects a school in the midst of an improvement journey.
+At GCSE, the school ranks 2,674th in England (FindMySchool ranking) and 42nd in Nottingham, placing outcomes in the lower part of the national ranking distribution.
 The Progress 8 score of -0.33 indicates that, on average, students achieve around a third of a grade lower in each subject compared to peers with similar starting points nationally.

 However, headline figures often mask individual successes.
-The average Attainment 8 score of 42.6 shows that many students secure standard passes.
-The percentage of students entering the English Baccalaureate (EBacc) is 40.5%, in line with the England average, demonstrating a commitment to keeping broad academic pathways open rather than narrowing choices to boost league table positions.
+The average Attainment 8 score of 42.1, alongside 58.4% achieving grade 4 or above in English and mathematics, shows that many students secure standard passes.
+The percentage of students entering the English Baccalaureate (EBacc) is 8.7%, so families interested in that route should ask how GCSE option blocks are constructed.

-In the Sixth Form, the picture is stronger.
+In the Sixth Form, the picture is more nuanced.
 Inspectors rated the Sixth Form provision as Good in 2024, noting that students in the sixth form are good role models.
-The school ranks 2,233rd in England for A-level outcomes (FindMySchool ranking).
-While the proportion of top grades (A*-B) at 28.5% is below the England average of 47.2%, the Sixth Form provides a vital local pathway for students who prefer a school-based environment over a large college.
+The school ranks 2,188th in England for A-level academic outcomes (FindMySchool ranking).
+In the 2025 dataset, 20% of entries were graded A* to B across 96 exam entries, and the Sixth Form provides a local pathway for students who prefer a school-based environment over a large college.

 England ranks and key metrics (where available)